Ai-C-12/Electricity-Demand-Data-Pipeline/README.md

 AZURE_STORAGE_CONTAINER=electricity-pipeline
 ```

-Set `ENABLE_AZURE_UPLOAD=true` only when Azure Blob Storage is configured and you want the feature pipeline to upload generated artifacts.

-> [!CAUTION]
-> Do not commit real API keys, database URLs, or Azure connection strings.
+Do not commit API keys, database URLs, or cloud credentials.

----

-## ▶️ Running the Pipeline
+## Running the Project

 | Task | Command |
 |---|---|